Ttesori/100-days/README.md

 ## 7/19/2021 (Day 79)

-- Olivia has a friend over for a sleepover so mom duties took priority today!
-I did manage to complete the daily 100Devs problem, though, and I spent some time on a Squarespace website for a work client.
+- 👨‍👩‍👧 Olivia has a friend over for a sleepover, so mom duties took priority today!
+I did manage to complete the daily 100Devs problem, though, and spent some time on a Squarespace website for a work client.
 Hoping the kiddos sleep well tonight and I can have a more productive day tomorrow!

 ## 7/18/2021 (Day 78)